albertmk87/pricelist/README.md

 NOTE: THe api worked great locally but when added on github the api shows an error:No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 I managed to solve the problem by adding a cors unblock extension in chrome.
+You can pull the files locally or install the extenion.